midhunanila/SPACEBALL_DENSITY/README.md

 - Ensure Python and a Fortran compiler are installed.
 - Adjust `chain_size` according to your protein.
-- Verify `inputfile` contains the correct probe radius values.
+- Verify `inputfile` contains the correct value of parameters.
 - Paths are relative; adjust if your folder structure differs.